More "Senior" (F1)

 the Brandon programme.
 "Uncle

-Arthur took no crap from anyone", commented his
+Arthur took no crap from anyone", remembers his

 nephew.
 His